IPA Session, the new face of hoppy beers

 What is an IPA Session?

-A few years ago, an IPA with 6 or 7% alcohol was still considered a light beer.
+A few years ago, a 6 or 7% ABV IPA was still considered a light beer.
 With the explosion of Double and Triple IPAs, a new trend has emerged: retaining all the hoppy character of the style, but with a more reasonable alcohol content.

 The aromatic DNA of a Session IPA

-Alcohol plays a role in mouthfeel, but it’s the hops that define an IPA’s identity .
-In a Session IPA, it’s even more crucial, providing depth and complexity to offset a lighter body.
+Alcohol plays a role in mouthfeel, but it's the hops that define an IPA .
+In a Session IPA, it's even more crucial, providing depth and complexity to compensate for a lighter body.

 The hop varieties used are often those that explode with fruity and resinous aromas.
-Cascade, Citra, Mosaic or Mandarina Bavaria are among the most popular.
-But to prevent a Session IPA from turning into raw bitterness, brewing is essential.
+Cascade, Citra, Mosaic, and Mandarina Bavaria are among the most popular.
+But to prevent a Session IPA from turning into a harsh bitterness, brewing is essential.

 Precise dry hopping maximizes aromas without extracting too much bitterness.
-A balanced choice of malts brings body without weighing down the beer.
+A balanced selection of malts adds body without weighing down the beer.
 Well-controlled fermentation develops subtle esters.
-This finesse of execution makes it possible to create an expressive beer.
+This finesse of execution allows for the creation of an expressive beer.

 Brewing a Session IPA: Less alcohol, same intensity?

-The technical challenge: preserving the taste without weighing down the beer
+The technical challenge: preserving the taste without making the beer heavier

 Brewing a Session IPA is like trying to make a strong espresso… but with less coffee.
 The challenge is to find the balance between aromatic intensity and lightness.

-If the malt base is too light, the beer seems flat.
-If the bitterness is too strong, it becomes abrupt.
-Light malts such as Pilsner or Carapils are preferred, sometimes with a touch of wheat or oats to improve the texture.
-Fermentation must be precise to avoid any impression of a beer that is too fluid.
+If the malt base is too light, the beer will appear flat.
+If the bitterness is too strong, it will become abrupt.
+Light malts like Pilsner or Carapils are preferred, sometimes with a touch of wheat or oats to improve the texture.
+Fermentation must be precise to avoid any impression of a beer that is too thin.

 Hopping is a key element.
-A Session IPA can’t rely on alcohol to carry its flavors, so it must maximize the extraction of hop compounds without excess bitterness .
-Dry hopping, which involves adding hops late in fermentation, is often used to intensify fruity and floral flavors.
+A Session IPA can't rely on alcohol to carry its aromas, so it must maximize the extraction of hop compounds without excess bitterness .
+Dry hopping, which involves adding hops late in fermentation, is often used to intensify fruity and floral aromas.

 A successful Session IPA is a beer where each sip remains intense in flavor, without heaviness or saturation.